Cloud Sharing Controls

 A Friday Deadline

-It's Friday afternoon at Helix Dynamics.
-You are Alice, a project manager wrapping up a hectic week.
+It's Friday afternoon and you're wrapping up a hectic week.
 The Titan partnership deal has been months in the making, and the final proposal is due to the partner team by end of day.
-Alice has been polishing the proposal all week.
-Now she just needs to share it with Marcus Chen, her counterpart on the partner side of the deal.
+You've been polishing the proposal all week.
+Now you just need to share it with Marcus Chen, your counterpart on the partner side of the deal.

 -